GOKUL-2726/Secure-Remote-Command-Execution-System/README.md

 ## 🔄 Communication Protocol

-Data is transmitted in a structured format:
+Data is transmitted in the format:

 username | password | command

-* Message is reversed before transmission
-* Encoded using Base64
+* Message is encoded using Base64
-* Server decodes, authenticates, and executes the command
+* Server decodes and processes the request

 ---